dessalines/thumb-key/README.md

 ```

 The attributes `swipeReturnText` and `swipeReturnAction` allow defining swipe-return behaviour.
 Possible values for `swipeReturnAction` are the same as the ones for `keyAction`.

+### Clipboard

+#### Clipboard history

+This feature retains the latest text clips that were copied/cut, so that you can select an older one.
+It’s enabled in the parameters and accessible through a swipe-return on the _paste_ slide action.

+#### Private clipboard

+Once enabled, text copied or cut through the copy/cut actions in ThumbKey won’t be shared with the system clipboard of Android.
+Instead, it will be stored in the app’s memory and pasted from there instead of from the system clipboard.

+Note that using cut/copy/paste controls from outside the keyboard will use the standard system clipboard and not ThumbKey’s private one.

+This ensures more privacy, as data added to the system clipboard can actually be accessed by any app.
+In some Android devices such as _samsung_ devices, it is also automatically retrieved and stored by a proprietary application, without any option to disable it.

 ### Other